mayaanne/foundations/sprint-4/core-neuro-growth-mindset.md

 Keep your answers on a document which you will later into a blog post.

 1. __Research Neuroplaticity__
-    - Discuss how understanding the princiapls of neuroplaticity benefits people
+    - Discuss how understanding the principles of neuroplaticity benefits people
     - Discuss how might engage with the principals of neuroplaticity for your own benefit
     - What are some of the ways to increase your Neuroplaticity
     - Link to a resource that you found particularly useful or engaging.